Ectopia cordis: Epidemiology

-Thoracic and thoraco-abdominal ectopia cordis constitute the vast majority of known cases.
+The occurrence of ectopia cordis is less than 8 per million births.
+This malformation is random, not hereditary.
+Also, its cause is currently unknown.
+Separately, it is associated with chromosomal disorders like turner syndrome and trisomy 21.
+EC is also associated with amniotic band syndrome, a condition where bands are attached to the heart.
+This condition is also not hereditary.

+It is typically classified according to location of the ectopic heart.
+This includes cervical, thoracic, thoracoabdominal, and abdominal.
+It tends to be more common in males than females, and there have been no documented cases where more than one sibling in a family had the condition.

 Ectopia cordis interna hoax

 In 2015, the radiology website Radiopaedia published an April Fools' hoax featuring an X-ray image digitally altered to show the heart positioned in the abdomen beneath the diaphragm.
 The case was presented under the title Ectopia cordis interna - Tin Man syndrome.
 In the years that followed, numerous radiology and medical professionals shared the image on social media, unaware that it was a fabrication.

-In 2025, a team of Iraqi researchers published a paper in the academic journal Medicine describing an asymptomatic case of Ectopia cordis interna.
+In 2025, a team of Iraqi researchers published a paper in the academic journal, Medicine, describing an asymptomatic case of Ectopia cordis interna.
 A private inquiry later indicated that the report had been based on the 2015 hoax.
-When first questioned, the authors claimed the resemblance was coincidental.
-The journal eventually retracted the article, and the authors conceded it was fabricated, though they insisted they had been misled by others.
+When questioned, the authors were unable to provide the necessary documentation of the condition.
+The journal eventually retracted the article.